What spinal cord compression is

 When spinal cord compression is caused by a cancer doctors call it malignant spinal cord compression (MSCC).
 If it is caused by a cancer that has spread into the spinal bones (secondary cancer) they call it metastatic spinal cord compression.

-- You have a cancer that is at high risk of spreading to the bones, such as breast, lung or prostate cancer
+- Is at high risk of spreading to the bones, such as breast, lung or prostate cancer

 Symptoms depend on where the pressure is on the spinal cord.
 The first symptom is usually pain.
 More than 9 out of 10 people (90%) with spinal cord compression have pain.
 As the compression gets worse it causes other symptoms.
 These can mean that some people have difficulty walking, a change in sensation, or problems with their bladder or bowel.